Indonesian mass killings of 1965–66: Historiography

 Discussion of the killings was heavily tabooed in Indonesia and, if mentioned at all, usually called peristiwa enam lima, the incident of '65.
 Inside and outside Indonesia, public discussion of the killings increased during the 1990s and especially after 1998 when the New Order government collapsed.
 Jailed and exiled members of the Sukarno regime, as well as ordinary people, told their stories in increasing numbers.
 Foreign researchers began to publish increasingly more on the topic, with the end of the military regime and its doctrine of coercing such research attempts into futility.

 The killings are skipped over in most Indonesian histories and have been scarcely examined by Indonesians, and has received comparatively little international attention.
 Indonesian textbooks typically depict the killings as a "patriotic campaign" that resulted in less than 80,000 deaths.
 In 2004, the textbooks were briefly changed to include the events, but this new curriculum discontinued in 2006 following protests from the military and Islamic groups.
 The textbooks which mentioned the mass killings were subsequently burnt by order of Indonesia's Attorney General.
 John Roosa's Pretext for Mass Murder (2006) was initially banned by the Attorney General's Office.
-The Indonesian parliament set up a truth and reconciliation commission to analyse the killings, but it was suspended by the Indonesian High Court.
+The Indonesian parliament set up a truth and reconciliation commission to analyse the killings, but it was suspended by the Supreme Court of Indonesia.
 An academic conference regarding the killings was held in Singapore in 2009.
 A hesitant search for mass graves by survivors and family members began after 1998, although little has been found.
 Over three decades later, great enmity remains in Indonesian society over the events.

 The Supardjo Document is a copy of the personal notes of General Supardjo regarding the 30 September Movement.
 It is one of the few primary sources of this event and gives insight into the movement from a military perspective, including Supardjo's opinion on what may have caused the movement to fail.